 A defendant appeal or supersedeas surety bond is posted by the losing party in a court case.
 It guarantees that the appellant -- the person appealing the ruling -- will pay the original judgment if the appeal fails or is denied.

 An appeal bond, or supersedeas bond, is required when an appellant is seeking a delay of payment that was awarded in a judgement until the appeal is complete.
 The appeal bond will stay or hold the execution on a judgement until the case is finalized in a higher court.

 When a court case is to be appealed, it is brought before a higher court.
 The higher court does not look at new evidence, instead it will review objected issues found in the lower court trial.

 To stay the judgment, the court will often require some type of security.
 This security ensures that the interest of the judgement debtor by the delay of the execution of the judgement and the debtor’s ability to satisfy the judgement is not impaired or altered during the appeal process.

-The Premium amount of the surety bond is determined by the amount of the judgement, plus any interest and any other costs.
+The Premium amount of an appeal surety bond or superdeas surety bond is determined by the amount of the judgement, plus any interest and any other costs.
 Appeal bonds require 100% collateral and must be provided prior to the bond being issued.

 Check out our FAQ page or What’s a Surety Bond? page.
 Should you need or choose to buy a surety bond, call us first.
 SuretyGroup.com has been underwriting surety bonds throughout the U.S. for more than 35 years.
 When you work with us, you enjoy the unique benefit of dealing with a team of highly experienced surety agents with in-house underwriting authority.
 This allows you to receive competitive, low rates, quick approvals, and immediate bond delivery.
 In most cases, your bond will be delivered within 24 hours after you apply for it.

 For a downloadable application